Quick Facts About Barretts Minerals Trust Fund and Lawsuits

 Filed

-Barretts Minerals’ History With Talc and Asbestos
+Barretts Minerals’ Connection to Asbestos

 The process of mining, processing and shipping talc created many occupations with a high risk of asbestos exposure.
 Employees exposed to contaminated talc and to the products made from this talc began to develop symptoms of diseases associated with asbestos, including mesothelioma.